Superwongb/mailbox-component/.github/ISSUE_TEMPLATE/Support_question.md

 ---
 name: ⛔ Support Question
-about: Visit https://support.uvdesk.com/ to learn more about how the uvdesk team can assist you
+about: Visit https://support.jacobn.com/ to learn more about how the jacobn team can assist you

 ---

-We use GitHub issues only to discuss about uvdesk bugs and new features.
+We use GitHub issues only to discuss about jacobn bugs and new features.
 For customizations and extended support:

-- Contact us at support@uvdesk.com
+- Contact us at support@jacobn.com
-- Visit official support website (https://support.uvdesk.com/en/)
+- Visit official support website (https://support.jacobn.com/en/)
-- Visit our community forums (https://forums.uvdesk.com)
+- Visit our community forums (https://forums.jacobn.com)

 Thanks!